Mattttttttttttttttttttttttttttttt/OBLTrainer/README.md

 # Square1Trainer
-Since derpycuber.com is down, I made a trainer for PBL If you find a bug or have a suggestion, contact me on discord (Le kit a nikit / @bqro)
+Since derpycuber.com is down, I made a trainer for PBL.

+If you find a bug or have a suggestion, contact me on discord (Le kit a nikit / @bqro)

 Features planned: